odudler/CI_Project_2024/README.md

 #### Replicate hyperparameter tuning results for baseline algorithms except NCF

 Execute the cells in the notebook `grid_search.ipynb`.
-Each parameter search will run on one-fifth of the total data for each model to determine the optimal parameters.
+Each parameter search will train the model on four-fifths of the total data and test it on one-fifth of the data to determine the optimal parameters.
 The searches will be parallelized across all available cores, and the scores for each parameter set will be printed.

 #### Replicate hyperparameter tuning results for NCF algorithm + extended version